cjspurgeon/Outcomes-Prep/P01-Introduction/content.md

 Over the next terms we'll help you become a stellar job applicant.

 I'll begin by scoping out our work together for the coming months.
 This will give you a high level view of the job search process.
-If it seems like a lot to manage, don't worry.
+It may seems like a lot to manage, don't worry.
 We'll cover each components together over the coming months.

 Take a look at this *Outcomes Mastery Tree*.

 ![Outcomes Mastery Tree](assets/outcomes-mastery-tree.ai "Outcomes Mastery Tree")

 The **Outcomes Mastery Tree** offer's a snap shot of everything you need to do to get a job.
 It may seem overwhelming at first, but have no fear.
 Our core classes, outcomes workshops, and coaching sessions will ensure that you complete everything on time and in the right order.
-Along the way, you can use the Outcomes Mastery Tree to check off tasks as you complete them #gameification!
+Along the way, you can use the Outcomes Mastery Tree to check off tasks as you complete them. #gameification!

 The Mastery Tree also **charts the order in which to complete the steps**.
 It is crucial that you accomplish everything in this order since the content builds on itself.